RaviNags/happn-technical-test/README.md

 - Spring boot
 - Lombok
 - Univocity-parsers : to parse TSV files data in Java objects

+I used Spring boot because it seems to be the framework you use at Happn.

 ### Build and run